marco262/my_wiki/data/dnd/class/paladin.md

 ## Aura of Protection

-Starting at 6th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minim um bonus of +1).
+Starting at 6th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
 You must be conscious to grant this bonus.
 At 18th level, the range of this aura increases to 30 feet.

 ## Aura of Courage